DevRohan33/Re-Dact/README.md

 - **Syanjit Das**: Leads the team with strong backend development.
 Ensures everything works securely and efficiently.
 - **Rohan Parveag**: The technical brain of the project, developing both the core functionalities and advanced features of the web app.
-- **Isha Bishal**: Writes compelling content, ensuring all documentation is clear, and the user experience is smooth.
+- **Isha Bisal**: Writes compelling content, ensuring all documentation is clear, and the user experience is smooth.
-- **Subhamay Pal & Subhashish De**: These two bring the project to life with visually stunning presentations and well-researched materials to back up our work.
+- **Subhamay Maity & Subhashish Das**: These two bring the project to life with visually stunning presentations and well-researched materials to back up our work.
-- **Sumit Pal**: Ensures users understand the project with tutorials, guides, and easy-to-read documentation.
+- **Sumit Bhunia**: Ensures users understand the project with tutorials, guides, and easy-to-read documentation.

 ---